AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

 ---
 # Components Reference Guide {#components-reference-guide}

 Components are at the core of building an experience in AEM.
 The [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) and the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) make it simple to get started with a tool set of ready-made, robust components.
-The [WKND Tutorial](/help/implementing/developing/introduction/develop-wknd-tutorial.md) takes the developer through how to use these tools and how to build custom components in order to create a new AEM site.
+The [WKND Tutorial](/help/implementing/developing/introduction/develop-wknd-tutorial.md) takes the developer through how to use these tools and how to build custom components to create an AEM site.

 >[!TIP]
 >